- አማርኛ / Amharic

 The main income support payment while you’re a young child’s main carer.

-- single and caring for a child under 8 or
+- meet principal carer rules and care for a child under 8 if you’re single or under 6 if you’re partnered

 Eligibility & payment rates

-You must meet the following rules to get Parenting Payment.
+You must meet certain criteria to get Parenting Payment.

 Principal carer rules